ucsb-csw8/s23/_announcements/week-02.md

 * We also have a list of common errors, their causes and potential solutions: <https://ucsb-csw8.github.io/s23/ref/debug/>.
     - Use it to search the page for an error that you get from Python.
-    - Let us know if you find an error that's not listed there - post on Piazza with the subject "New error for the Debugging page" and use [this template]({{site.url}}/{{site.baseurl}}/ref/debug/#template) or if you want to practice using GitHub, [contribute to the website directly](https://ucsb-csw8.github.io/s23/ref/debug/#contribute).
+    - OPTIONAL: Let us know if you find an error that's not listed there - post on Piazza with the subject "New error for the Debugging page" and use [this template]({{site.url}}/{{site.baseurl}}/ref/debug/#template) or if you want to practice using GitHub, [contribute to the website directly](https://ucsb-csw8.github.io/s23/ref/debug/#contribute).

 * A common issue is when students add a plural name where a word is supposed to be singular, and use a singular version where the code expects a plural - typically, if you get an `import` error, double check if that's an issue with your function name.